yhnavein/npm-check/README.md

 Show an interactive UI for choosing which modules to update.

 Automatically updates versions referenced in the `package.json`.

-_Based on recommendations from the `npm` team, `yarn-check` only updates using `npm install`, not `npm update`.
-To avoid using more than one version of `npm` in one directory, `yarn-check` will automatically install updated modules using the version of `npm` installed globally._

 <img width="669" alt="yarn-check -g -u" src="https://cloud.githubusercontent.com/assets/51505/9569921/9ca3aeb0-4f48-11e5-95ab-6fdb88124007.png">